Uraninite: Occurrence

 Uraninite is a major ore of uranium.
 Some of the highest-grade uranium ores in the world were found in the Shinkolobwe mine in the Democratic Republic of the Congo (the initial source for the Manhattan Project) and in the Athabasca Basin in northern Saskatchewan, Canada.
 Another important source of pitchblende is at Great Bear Lake in the Northwest Territories of Canada, where it is found in large quantities associated with silver.
-It also occurs in Australia, the Czech Republic, Germany, England, Rwanda, Namibia and South Africa.
+It also occurs in Australia, the Czech Republic, Germany, England, Poland, Rwanda, Namibia and South Africa.
 In the United States, it can be found in the states of Arizona, Colorado, Connecticut, Maine, New Hampshire, New Mexico, North Carolina and Wyoming.
 The geologist Charles Steen made a fortune on the production of uraninite in his Mi Vida mine in Moab, Utah.
-Uranium ores from the Ore Mountains (today the border between the Czech Republic and Germany) were an important supply of both the wartime German nuclear program (which failed to produce a bomb) and the Soviet nuclear program.
-Mining for uranium in the Ore Mountains (under the auspices of SDAG Wismut after the war) ceased after the collapse of the German Democratic Republic.
+Uranium ores from the Ore Mountains (today the border between the Czech Republic and Germany) and the Sudetes (today the border between Poland and the Czech Republic) were an important supply of both the wartime German nuclear program (which failed to produce a bomb) and the Soviet nuclear program.
+Mining for uranium in the Sudetes in the Polish People's Republic (under the auspices of the Kowary Mines Entreprise, later renamed Industrial Works R-1 State Enterprise) ceased mostly in the 1950s (though some residual mining continued until 1973), but in the Ore Mountains in the German Democratic Republic it continued (under the auspices of SDAG Wismut) until the German Reunification.

 Uranium ore is generally processed close to the mine into yellowcake, which is an intermediate step in the processing of uranium.